Retirement Income Funds

 To perform our search for the best retirement income funds, we used Morningstar's Principia Pro software, but you can use any of our recommended sites to research mutual funds.

-Although VPDFX has a moderate-risk allocation (approximately 70% stocks / 30% bonds, cash and "other", according to Morningstar), it does have the most conservative asset allocation and the highest monthly payout rate of the three Vanguard payout funds.
-The fund's primary objective is to balance preservation of principal with income that is appropriate for retirement.
+Although VPDFX has a moderate-risk allocation (approximately 70 percent stocks, 30 percent bonds, cash and "other," according to Morningstar), it does have the most conservative asset allocation and the highest monthly payout rate of the three Vanguard payout funds.
+The fund's primary objective is to balance the preservation of principal with income that is appropriate for retirement.
 The moderate allocation may be a bit of a bumpy ride, in terms of volatility, for some investors but its long-term performance potential is greater than that of the more conservative retirement income funds.

 A diversified mix of Vanguard index funds is likely to attract many retirees already inclined to use Vanguard and/or index funds.

-FFFAX is one of the oldest retirement income funds and has historically produced returns ranging between 4% and 5%, which is a good target for remaining ahead of inflation while keeping risk low.
+FFFAX is one of the oldest retirement income funds and has historically produced returns ranging between 4 percent and 5 percent, which is a good target for remaining ahead of inflation while keeping risk low.